Find out if you qualify for Cost Segregation in Idaho

 Idaho buildings should meet the following requirements in order to have a Cost Segregation study conducted:

-Idaho Cost Segregation is a highly specialized field.
-Our expert team specializes in a wide array of CA buildings.
-Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide’s Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.
+Source Advisors excels in Idaho-specific Cost Segregation, covering a wide range of building types.
+Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide: Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.

 Every basic Cost Segregation service includes the following:

 Every Source Advisors Idaho study begins with our detailed pre-qualification process where the scope of work is defined and an estimate of benefits is generated.
 A flat fee quote is also presented with the estimate of benefits.

 Once the proposal is signed, our team will gather and analyze the information provided by you, such as: Construction drawings, invoices, change orders, depreciation schedules, etc.

 We will identify all eligible interior and exterior improvement, eligible for reclassification to shorter tax lives.
 In the likely event that the invoice detail is insufficient for the entire study, we will augment the invoices with detailed estimates derived from the construction drawings and site visit of the property.
 The results will be presented in a report that includes our methodology, relevant case law, definitions, property description, photos, and detailed schedules of our calculations.

 Each study is reviewed a minimum of three times to ensure accuracy and quality.

 A draft report is first issued and discussions are held with the taxpayer and their CPA to review Source Advisors’ conclusions and findings.
 Once all questions have been addressed and in the rare case, adjustments made to the report, the final report is issued.